 30-day weight loss challenge

 Alex and I are both engineers.
 We left our corporate jobs to travel and pursue a business aligned with our passion — helping couples to engineer their healthiest and happiest lives.
+Now, we spend our days researching and self-experimenting ways to optimize our health.

 What You’ll Need